 Showers / Hygiene Options for Dry Camper Vans

-- Planet Fitness - $20 per month.
+- Planet Fitness - $20 per month to use any gym and access massage machines.
 About half are open 24/7.
 Partly communal shower (typical setup: About five small stalls with plastic curtain, one small hook on the outside and two dressing rooms you have to walk out in the open to get to and from).
 You will be given a small check-in card that fits on your key-chain.
 Judgement free environment that discourages loud noises.

 - 24 Hour Fitness allows you to sign in with your fingerprint and phone number.
 Compared to Anytime, 24 Hour is more crowded, far less private (bathroom / shower) but has more features (some have basketball courts, swimming pools, saunas, etc.).
 Generally popular on the West coast range.

 - YMCAs offer discounts to those in a hardship (scholarship).
 Ask for "AWAY" program admission for other location use.
 You have to fill out a waiver form for every new gym you visit as a guest.
 YMCA culture is of old men and kids, not much in between!

 - Community centers are low cost plus recreation facility use